ugrid-conventions/ugrid-conventions/README.md

 ### Volume and flux variables

 The same mesh geometry can be used in different ways to schematize the hydrodynamic volumes and fluxes.
 Let's take a simple triangular mesh.
 From a finite volume point of view this mesh will generally be interpreted as consisting of two volumes with triangular base.
 However, others may use a continuous Galerkin finite element method that can be shown to be equivalent to a subdivision into four volumes.
 In the former case the two faces correspond to volumes and the fluxes _cross_ the edges.
 In the latter case the volumes are defined surrounding the four nodes and the fluxes are directed _along_ the edges.
-The two abbreviated ncdumps below show how the basic 2D triangular mesh definition can be extended to include this data.
+The two abbreviated "ncdumps" below show how the basic 2D triangular mesh definition can be extended to include this data.
 The coordinate variables for the volume data now include `bounds` attributes to define the surface area of the volumes.
 Note the subtle difference in the long names between the flux variables in the two cases; the `standard_name` attribute has to make a more formal distinction between the two cases.

 ![image](./images/fv_triangles.png) ![image](./images/fv_nodes.png)